-- A. This system recognizes the need for personal achievement for the individual who daily or weekly enjoys the benefits gained from riding whether it be on the trails, training for and competing in shows, parades, ranch work, etc. - B. On an honor system, each rider will keep his or her saddle log time or actual hours spent riding.
+- A. This system recognizes the need for personal achievement for the individual who daily or weekly enjoys the benefits gained from riding whether it be on the trails, training for and competing in shows, parades, ranch work, etc. - B. On an honor system, each rider will keep his or her saddle log time or actual hour spent riding.
 The rider is not required to own the horse(s) ridden, but all horses used must be registered Appaloosas or hold an ApHC Small Horse Program certificate.
 All registration designations are eligible.
-The riding time is to be kept on an official log sheet provided by and available from the ApHC.
-Any type of riding counts. - C. Awards will be given for successful completion of 100, 200, 500, 1000 and each 1000-hour plateau thereafter for hours ridden. - D. Upon completion of 10,000 hours, the participant will be eligible for a commemorative buckle.
+The riding time is to be kept on an official log sheet provided by an available from the ApHC.
+All log sheets for the current year must be electronically entered online by December 31 of each year.
+Hours for a prior year may be submitted to the ApHC after December 31; however, to accrue these hours to the rider's record they must have been logged during the rider's valid enrollment period and hours for a prior year will only be added to the record if payment of an additional \$75/ year late fee is received with the log sheet.
+No late log sheet will be accepted after March 1st of the following year. - C. Awards will be given for successful completion of 100, 200, 500, 1000 and each 1000-hour plateau thereafter for hours ridden. - D. Upon completion of 10,000 hours, the participant will be eligible for a commemorative buckle.
 ApHC will pay \$50 toward the purchase of the commemorative buckle with the recipient responsible for the remaining associated costs. - E. All participants shall enter their completed hours online.
 An exception shall be made for any saddle log participant who does not have computer access; in that event the log sheet must be completed by the participant and submitted semiannually to the ApHC.